VoLTA: Vision-Language Transformer with Weakly-Supervised Local-Feature Alignment: Additional Qualitative Results

-\textbf{Visual Question Answering and Visual Reasoning:} Visual question answering (VQA) is a widely recognized multi-modal task which infers an answer in response to a text-based question about an image.
-In Figure \ref{fig:vqav2_examples} we demonstrated several example image-question pairs along with corresponding answers predicted by \model\ on VQAv2 validation set.
+\textbf{Visual Question Answering and Visual Reasoning:} Visual question answering (VQA) is a widely recognized multi-modal task that infers an answer in response to a text-based question about an image.
+In Figure \ref{fig:vqav2_examples}, we demonstrated several examples image-question pairs and corresponding answers predicted by \model\ on the VQAv2 validation set.
 The primary aim of the visual reasoning task is to ascertain the veracity of a natural language statement against an associated image pair.
-Figure \ref{fig:nlvr2_examples} displays examples of responses (True/False) predicted by \model\ on NLVR$^2$ validation set.
+Figure \ref{fig:nlvr2_examples} displays examples of responses (True/False) predicted by \model\ on the NLVR$^2$ validation set.

 \textbf{Language-conditioned Object Detection:} Object detection forms an indispensable constituent of several multi-modal understanding systems.
-However, conventional object detection pipeline, being employed as a black-box tool, predicts all possible objects in the image.
-On the other hand, for better apprehension of combinations of these objects in free-form texts, language-conditioned object detection task is considered \citep{kamath2021mdetr, dou2022coarse}.
-We use pre-trained \model\ for fine-tuning and evaluation on COCO and LVIS datasets for text-conditioned object detection task.
-As illustrated in the Figure \ref{fig:coco_detection_examples}, \model\ predicts bounding boxes relevant to the text prompts (captions) and labels them with the corresponding spans from the text.
-For example, the top-middle image has 4 objects, however our model predicts boxes only for \emph{person} and \emph{cup} based on the text prompt.
+However, the conventional object detection pipeline is employed as a black-box tool and predicts all possible objects in the image.
+On the other hand, for better apprehension of combinations of these objects in free-form texts, a language-conditioned object detection task is considered \citep{kamath2021mdetr, dou2022coarse}.
+We use pre-trained \model\ and fine-tuned and evaluated COCO and LVIS datasets for the text-conditioned object detection task.
+As illustrated in Figure \ref{fig:coco_detection_examples}, \model\ predicts bounding boxes relevant to the text prompts (captions) and labels them with the corresponding spans from the text.
+For example, the top-middle image has 4 objects.
+However, based on the text prompt, our model predicts boxes only for \textit{person} and \textit{cup}.

 \textbf{Referring Expression Comprehension (REC):} The objective of REC is to align the entire referring expression (text) with the corresponding box by disambiguating among the several occurrences of an object belonging to the same category and therefore, one box per expression is to be predicted.
-For example, bottom-left image in Figure \ref{fig:refcoco_examples} depicts \model\'s box prediction for the corresponding referring expression: \emph{the slice of cake on the left}.
+For example, the bottom-left image in Figure \ref{fig:refcoco_examples} depicts \model's box prediction for the corresponding referring expression: \emph{the slice of cake on the left}.